Syllabus

 Grading

-Note: for Fall 24, you can take this course for up to 2 credits, in the event of credit overload.
+Note: for SP25, you can take this course for up to 2 credits, in the event of credit overload.
 However, regardless of the number of credits you're signed up for, you are still expected to complete 2 credits worth of work.

 This is a 2 credit S/U course and grading will be determined by all projects, with more emphasis on the Hack Challenge final project.